 - A board that centers around a certain goal.
-I have a board that is centered around the goal of writing and publishing for instance.
 You might have a goal around getting a new job or losing weight.

 - A board that is more general and open to possibilities.
 This might be a board that gives a certain feeling or atmosphere such as serenity or adventure.

 - A board that is created around a certain theme or even one word that will inspire you for a period of time.

 - A transition board.
 This might be the board you would make as you move into retirement or motherhood or college or a new job.

 - Put it in a prominent place.